Ellen Port: Open and senior events

 Port received an alternate spot at the 1992 U.S. Women's Open before she withdrew from the event.
 As a first-time U.S. Women's Open player, Port missed the cut during the 1993 U.S. Women's Open.
 Port also missed the cut at the 1994 U.S. Women's Open and 1996 U.S. Women's Open.

 Competing at the U.S. Senior Women's Open, her highest finish in the event was 20th place during 2021.
 At that year's Senior Women's Open, Port held the amateur records for the least score during an individual round of golf and after 72 holes.
 Port and her Missourian teammates were tied for 11th at the 2007 USGA Women's State Team Championship.
-She was second at the 2024 Canadian Women's Senior Championship.
+At North & South events, she won the Senior division in 2019 and the Super Senior in 2020.
+Port was second at the 2024 Canadian Women's Senior Championship.

 Coaching career

 While at John Burroughs, Port taught physical education and was a coach for multiple sport teams at the school.
 For individual sports, Port was a field hockey coach in early 1990s.
 During the late 1990s, Port continued to teach field hockey while also teaching golf.
 For her golf experience, Port became a golf coach in 1993 for boys before expanding in 2011 to girls.
 At championships held by the Missouri State High School Activities Association, Port won the Class 1A-2A event with the boys team in 1996.
 With the girls team, Port won the 2013 Class 1 event.

 In 2015, Port left John Burroughs to coach the women's golf team at the Washington University in St. Louis.
 At the 2018 NCAA Division III Women's Golf Championships, her team finished in a tie for tenth place with DePauw University.
 That year, Port left the Washington golf team.